Clerkships

 • Pediatrics

-The core Pediatrics Clerkship will provide students with experiences in the evaluation, diagnosis, and management of pediatric patients.
-Through both inpatient and outpatient clinical experiences, students will be exposed to a wide variety of pediatric patients presenting with acute illnesses, chronic illnesses, and health maintenance needs.
-Students will actively participate in clinical cases, simulated cases, simulation laboratory scenarios, interactive learning exercises and didactic lectures.
-The clerkship emphasizes the basic skills of assessment and management of common pediatric problems.
+The core Pediatrics Clerkship will provide students with experiences in evaluating, diagnosing, and managing pediatric patients.
+Through inpatient and outpatient clinical experiences, students will be exposed to pediatric patients with acute illnesses, chronic illnesses, and health maintenance needs.
+Students will actively participate in clinical cases, simulated cases, simulation laboratory scenarios, interactive learning exercises, and didactic lectures.
+The clerkship emphasizes the basic assessment and management skills of common pediatric problems.

 Clerkship Director: Jefry Biehler, MD, MPH